ooni/ooni.org/content/about/glossary.md

 If you would like to see additional terms in this glossary, please [open a pull request](https://github.com/TheTorProject/ooni-web) or [send us an email](https://ooni.org/about/#contact).

-Special thanks to Anatol (OONI community member) for contributing to this glossary.

 * [API](#api)

 * [AS](#as)